James Dalrymple, 1st Viscount of Stair: Biography

 He repaired to Holland in October 1684, and took up his residence, along with his wife and some of his younger children, at Leiden.
 While there he published the Decisions of the Court of Session between 1666 and 1671, of which he had kept a daily record, and a small treatise on natural philosophy, entitled Physiologia nova experimentalis.
 In his absence a prosecution for treason was raised1 against him and others of the exiles by Sir George Mackenzie, the Lord Advocate.
 He was charged with accession to the rebellion of 1679, the Rye House Plot, and the expedition of Argyll.
 With the first two he had no connexion.
 With Argyll's unfortunate attempt he had no doubt sympathized, but the only proof of his complicity was slight, and was obtained by torture.

 The proceedings against him were never brought to an issue, having been continued by successive adjournments until 1687, when they were dropped.
 The cause of their abandonment was the appointment of his son, the Master of Stair, who had made his peace with James II, as Lord Advocate in place of Mackenzie, who was dismissed from office for refusing to relax the penal laws against the Roman Catholics.
 The Master only held office as Lord Advocate for a year, when he was "degraded to be Justice Clerk" the king and his advisers finding him not a fit tool for their purpose.
-Stair remained in Holland till the following year, when he returned under (from the Protestant viewpoint) happier auspices in the suite of William of Orange.
+Stair remained in Holland until the following year, when he returned under (from the Protestant viewpoint) happier auspices in the suite of William of Orange.
 William, who had made his acquaintance through Fagel, Grand Pensionary of the States of Holland, was ever afterwards the firm friend of Stair and his family.

 The Master was made Lord Advocate, and, on the murder of Lockhart of Carnwath in the following year, Stair was again placed at the head of the Court of Session.
 An unscrupulous opposition, headed by Montgomery of Skelmorlie who coveted the office of Secretary for Scotland, and Lord Ross, who aimed at the presidency of the court, sprang up in the Scottish parliament, and an anonymous pamphleteer, perhaps Montgomery himself or Ferguson the Plotter, attacked Stair in a pamphlet entitled The Late Proceedings of the Parliament of Scotland Stated and Vindicated.
 He defended himself by publishing an Apology, which, in the opinion of impartial judges, was a complete vindication.
 Shortly after its issue he was created Viscount Stair (1690).
 He had now reached the summit of his prosperity, and the few years which remained of his old age were saddened by private and public cares.
 In 1692 he lost his wife, the faithful partner of his good and evil fortune for nearly fifty years.